 The contest can be found under Contests & Rules, alongside all the NIMO contests.
 Click the link labelled "Register/Update Team" to input the names of your team members.

 The change from a team account to a single individual account saves students from having to create a new account each year, without the hassle of having each student create an individual account.

 Note: when we say up to four students, we really do mean "up to"!
 Because the time limit is so long, partial teams are not significantly disadvantaged, and we welcome their participation.

 - The Fall and Spring contests consist of 30 problems each.

 - Each answer is a nonnegative integer not exceeding 231-1 = 2147483647.

 Students may compete in teams of up to four people, but no student can belong to more than one team.
 Starting Fall of 2019, we no longer require that all contestants must not have graduated from high school.
 Teams need not remain the same between the Fall and Spring contests, and contestants are permitted to participate in whichever contests they like.
 Only one member, namely the team leader, on each team needs an account.
 Please see the registration instructions for more information.

 Each team will submit its final answers through its team account on the submission form.
-Since the current interface does not allow for much flexibility in communication between team members, we recommend using Google Docs and Spreadsheets to discuss problems and compare answers, especially if teammates cannot communicate in person.
+Since the current interface does not allow for much flexibility in communication between team members, we recommend using Google Docs and Spreadsheets or Private AoPS Forums to discuss problems and compare answers, especially if teammates cannot communicate in person.
 Teams may spend as much time as they like on the test before the deadline.

 Teams need not remain the same between the Fall and Spring contests, and students are permitted to participate in whichever contests they like.